Program offers diabetes support and more

-Purdue employees who work during the program’s meeting and appointment times can participate in paid status and don’t need to take sick leave or vacation.
-Talk with your supervisor to determine the best time to be away from your job.
+Each class time is limited to 20 participants.
+Purdue employees who work during the program’s meeting and appointment times may participate in paid status with supervisor approval and don’t need to take sick leave or vacation.

 As a participant in the program, you’ll have the expert services of these health care professionals:

-- A registered nurse (RN) who is a certified diabetes educator and health and wellness coach
+• Suzanne Rossiter - registered nurse (RN) who is a certified diabetes educator and certified health and wellness coach

-- A pharmacist who is specially trained in medication therapy management (MTM)
+• Kamal Singh - pharmacist who is specially trained in medication therapy management (MTM)

-- A registered dietitian (RD) who will assist with individualized meal planning
+• Ellen Welch - registered dietitian (RD) who will assist with individualized meal planning

-In addition to these clinical specialists, you’ll meet providers in the fields of optometry, endocrinology and podiatry.
+In addition to these clinical specialists at the center, you’ll meet providers in the fields of optometry, endocrinology and podiatry – all fields with direct ties to diabetes management.